ldeo-glaciology/glaciology-intro-book/src/book-intro.md

 ## Running the code interactively
-A great advantage of writing this online textbook as a JupyterBook is that coding examples that accompany the text in order to aid in comprehension can be embedded in-line as code blocks within.
-Even better, the reader can interactively run the code, allowing you to experiment and gain intuition for the modeling or data-analysis procedure that is being described.
+A great advantage of writing this online textbook as a JupyterBook is that coding examples that accompany the text in order to aid in comprehension can be embedded in-line as code blocks.
+Even better, the reader can interactively run the code, allowing you to experiment with and gain intuition for the modeling or data-analysis procedure being described.

 You can run the code in at least three ways.